Who We Are

 How are we making a difference?

-At Communities for Just Schools Fund, a national donor collaborative, we bring together the resources of philanthropy with the power of grassroots organizing to ensure that all schools welcome students and nurture their full potential.
-In keeping with our strategic plan, we begin by listening in order to understand what students and families need to succeed.
-To make a difference, we:
+We bring together the resources of philanthropy with the power of grassroots organizing to ensure that schools welcome all students and nurture their full potential.